 It is best practice to advertise a solicitation for 30 days or longer.
-A 30-day solicitation period is recommended for RFPs, while RFOs may necessitate a longer posting time.
-Staff is encouraged to consider the solicitation posting times on a case-by-case basis, keeping the statutorily mandated minimum time periods in consideration.
+THECB is required to advertise each solicitation for a minimum of 14 days.
+Staff are encouraged to consider the solicitation posting times on a case-by-case basis, keeping the statutorily mandated minimum time periods in consideration.
 A particularly complex or unusual scope of work may result in many vendor questions, in which case, an extended solicitation period would be recommended.
 Evaluation of the proposals may take more or less time, depending on the size of the evaluation committee and the complexity of the procurement.
 Likewise, the number of proposals to be evaluated impacts the evaluation time frame.
 The evaluation period could also be extended if there are presentations, discussions, or best and final offers.